kersing/LoRaWAN-Tracker-workshop/readme.md

 ## Hardware

-The hardware used for this workshop is the LORA32U4 module and a (cheap) GPS module.
-Additionally a FET, two resistors and some wires are required.
+The hardware used for this workshop is:

+- LORA32U4 module
+- a (cheap) GPS module from ebay or Aliexpress (check the pictures in the other parts to see which one I mean)
+- MOSFET IPP45P03P4L11AKSA1
+- 1K resistor
+- 10K resistor
+- heat shrink tubing in several sizes
+- some wire

+Equipment required:

+- soldering iron (and solder)
+- heat gun for the heat shrink tubing
+- cutter
+- wire stripper

 ## Connecting DIO1 to D6